 CRE's missions are divided into two components.
-On the one hand, the task of regulating the electricity and natural gas networks consists of ensuring users (businesses,

-In 2015, in order to perform its various tasks, the CRE Board issued 236 deliberations and met in formal sessions 85 times. local authorities, consumers and producers) have non-discriminatory access to the transmission and distribution infrastructure which are natural monopolies, while ensuring the security of supply.
+On the one hand, the task of regulating the electricity and natural gas networks consists of ensuring users (businesses, local authorities, consumers and producers) have non-discriminatory access to the transmission and distribution infrastructure which are natural monopolies, while ensuring the security of supply.
 On the other hand, the task of regulating the markets to allow free and fair competition to develop for the benefit of end consumers.
 CRE is required to consult the Higher Energy Council prior to its decisions on subjects that may "have a significant impact on energy policy objectives" whose list is determined by Article R 134-1 of the Energy Code.
 In order to accomplish its various missions, the CRE Board issued 236 opinions and held 85 formal meetings (a meeting taking one day) in 2015.